rjbaniel/logicdept/wp-content/plugins/contact-form-maker/readme.txt

 8. Contact Form Maker - Select Columns

 == Changelog ==

+= 1.8.41 =
+* Changed: Improved captcha security
+* Fixed:Bug On email field

+= 1.8.40 =
+* Fixed: bug on "Save as Copy"
+* Fixed: Line breaks in textarea after incorrect captcha
+* Changed: Submissions page: display labels on buttons
+* Changed: When the Pro version is installed, display a notification about automatically disabling Free version

+= 1.8.39 =
+* Fixed: Bug with Hidden field in custom text in Email
+* Fixed: Bug on email verification custom post
+* Changed: Filters now apply to CSV and XML export

+= 1.8.38 =
+* Fixed: Bug On Search by ID in Submissions
+* Added: Mailchimp in featured plugins

+= 1.8.37 =
+* Fixed: Bug on edit_old() function for old forms.

+= 1.8.36 =
+* Changed: Featured Themes page

 = 1.8.35 =
 * Fixed: Update from very old version